pmarguinaud/gpupack/README.md

 Before doing that, you need to setup wrappers for your compiler suite.
 Please look in the support/wrap/ directory and see if one existing architecture (let us call it ARCH) fits your needs.
-If so, please edit the scripts in support/wrap/ARCH, so that these scripts can compile actual code (you will probably need to fix some paths which are different on your system), **with all library references resolved by the linker** (that is, do not forger to add `-Wl,-rpath,/path/to/libraries` as needed).
+If so, please edit the scripts in support/wrap/ARCH, so that these scripts can compile actual code (you will probably need to fix some paths which are different on your system), **with all library references resolved by the linker** (that is, do not forget to add `-Wl,-rpath,/path/to/libraries` as needed, so that references to dynamic libraries be resolved using RPATH).

-If you architecture does not exist, then try to pick something similar from what already exists, and make a copy, in a different directory.
+If your architecture does not exist, then try to pick something similar from what already exists, and make a copy, in a different directory.
 Then edit the compiler wrappers.

 # Install architecture dependent libraries

-gpupack is shipped and can install the following libraries :
+gpupack is shipped with the following libraries, and can install them :

 - eccodes
 - hdf5